sunshine055/reduce_disinformation/README.md

 </ol>

-3. Raw research as to financial supporters of disinformation
+3. Raw research as to companies supporting deadly disinformation, whether indirectly or directly.

     a) Summary